Unity has a function called Animator Controller, which is used to implement animation effects for characters and 3D models.

 Looping the Animation

-Next, let’s set a loop to the animation by editing the State settings.
+Next, let’s set a loop for the animation by editing the State settings.

 Right click the ‘Cube Rotate’ State, and then click ‘Make Transition’.

-A white arrow will emerge, so attach it to the ‘Exit’ State.
+A white arrow will emerge.
+Attach this arrow to the ‘Exit’ State.

-The transition returns to the Entry State after the Exit State, so the animation will loop with this setting.
+The transition will return (reset) to the Entry State after the Exit State.
+The animation will loop with this setting.

 Run the Scene and check the animation.